inf112-v21/The-Downward-Spiral/README.md

 ## The graphics for the victory screen is somewhat broken.
 the buttons and functionality is working properly, but the screen is behaving strange.

+## Players who go into holes is not rendered before the end of the round for other players